 Canterbury DHB won four award categories at the IPANZ awards in 2015:

 Find out more by reading the IPANZ Awards Media Release

-Canterbury DHB is now the proud holder of an Energy-Mark Gold Award for energy management – only the second organisation in New Zealand to do so.
+Te Whatu Ora Waitaha Canterbury is the proud holder of an Energy-Mark Gold Award for energy management – only the second organisation in New Zealand to do so.